chetanya-shrimali/python-flask-apache2-server/README.md

 **IMPORTANT** The name of database is `catalog` and the project so cloned is stored in folder named `catalog`.
-Also the project is for `linux` users whereas there are some changes regarding url's for `Mac` users
+Also the project is for `linux` users whereas there are some changes regarding url's for `Mac` users And also  the database so formed will primarily have no data.

 ## Table of Contents
 These are All the things required to compelete the project.